bilalakil/simple-relay/README.md

 sam deploy --profile=doodadgames
 ```

-You can find your API Gateway Endpoint URL in the output values displayed after deployment.
+You can find your API Gateway Endpoint URL in the output values displayed after deployment,
+or in API Gateway in the AWS console afterwards (API > Stages > Prod > WebSocket URL).

 #### Down